janobourian/aws/docs/compute/ec2.md

         * RAM state is written to a file in the root EBS volume
         * The root EBS volume must be encrypted
         * Instance RAM size must be less than 150GB
-        * Not supported fro bare metal instances
+        * Not supported for bare metal instances
         * An instance can not be hibernated more than 60 days

 ## EC2 Instance Storage